fbowers123/Zebrafish_Jaw_Characterisation/README.md

 pip install pandas numpy matplotlib scikit-learn

 Usage

+Data input
+The path to the data must be specified in cell 4 of the notebook.

 Plotting Jaw Shape:
 Use the plot_jaw_shape function to visualize the jaw shape at a specific stage.